AutoxingTech/axbot_rest_book/docs/reference/robot_params.md

 to place goods on it.
 But when the robot stands on a steep slope, it will always be locked even when `auto_hold` is off.

+`/control/bump_based_speed_limit/enable` controls whether to use bumpiness information for deceleration.
 `/control/bump_tolerance` is the degree of tolerance of bumpiness.
 Value range is 0-1 with 0.5 as a neutral value.
 The robot can slow down when bumpiness increase to intolerable level.